 The habitat assessment for known occurrences of T&E species have been coordinated with the USFWS, ANHC, and biologists contributing to this document.
 Environmental consequences related to construction of the project include indirect, direct, and temporary effects.
-Each alternative's effects on suitable habitat of the 13 previously identified federal species is discussed below and summarized in Table 29.
-A draft Biological Assessment (BA) is provided in Appendix K. Effects determinations presented in the draft BA and impacts summarized below are based on the current plan for the Black River to be completely spanned.
+Each alternative's effects on suitable habitat of the 14 previously identified federal species is discussed below and summarized in Table 29.
+A final BA, which is provided in Appendix K, was submitted to USFWS.
+On March 30, 2023, USFWS issued a concurrence letter and concluded the Section 7 process at this time.
+This concurrence letter is provided in Appendix D. Effects determinations presented in the final BA, USFWS concurrence letter, and impacts summarized below are based on the current plan for the Black River to be completely spanned.
 However, there is no current funding for this project and if the plan to avoid in-channel work changes as the project moves to final design and construction, then consultation with USFWS would be re-initiated.